 Buy-to-let mortgages have had their fair share of news coverage since the three percent stamp duty increase and cessation of tax relief.
 But for the savvy buyer, a buy-to-let mortgage still presents itself as an opportunity for a shrewd investment that will grow in value while achieving regular rental income.

 Whether you’re a buy-to-let veteran or investing for the first time, navigating the always-changing world of mortgages can prove to be tricky.
-In this guide, we explain the difference between the two buy-to-let mortgage types: buy-to-let and consumer buy-to-let, so that you know which one is right for you.
+In this guide, we explain the difference between buy-to-let vs consumer BTL, so that you know which one is right for you.

 So, have a gander, and become a mortgage whizz.